Bobohizan

-A bobohizan (Kadazan term) or bobolian (Bundu Liwan Dusun term) is a high priestess, a ritual specialist and a spirit medium in the pagan rites of the Kadazan-Dusun in Sabah, Malaysia.
-The head of bobohizan or bobolian, is also the chief preserver of Momolianism, i.e. the philosophy and way of life of the Kadazan-Dusun people.
+A bobohizan (Kadazan term), bobolian (Bundu Liwan Dusun term) or bobolizan (Rungus term) is a high priestess, a ritual specialist and a spirit medium in the pagan rituals of the Kadazan-Dusun in Sabah, Malaysia.
+The head bobohizan is the chief preserver of Momolianism (the philosophy and way of life of the Kadazan-Dusun people).

-One of the primary roles of a bobohizan is to appease the rice spirit Bambaazon (referred to as Bambarayon in different districts of Sabah) during harvest festival of Kaamatan.
-During the event, she will lead a procession of people from her village through the paddy field under the full moon, to give thanks and to seek a bountiful harvest for the rice-cultivating Kadazan-Dusun people.
-A Bobohizan also plays a role as a mediator between the spirits and the people.
-One of the commonest duties of a bobohizan is to heal and cure illnesses with herbal remedies and rites.
+One of the primary roles of the bobohizan is to appease the rice spirit Bambazon during the harvest festival of Kaamatan.
+In the magavau ritual, which is the origin of the festival, she leads a procession of people from her village through the paddy field to give thanks to the paddy spirit after each harvest.
+The bobohizan also plays a role as a mediator between the spirits and the people.
+One of the most common duties of the bobohizan is to heal illnesses through herbal remedies, food offerings, animal offerings, incantations or any combination of them.